rachelsanders/Flask-FeatureFlags/docs/index.rst

 .. module:: flask_featureflags

-This lets you enable or disable features based on configuration.
-Very useful when you're deploying from trunk.
+This is a Flask extension that adds feature flagging to your applications.
+This lets you turn parts of your site on or off based on configuration.

+It's useful for any setup where you deploy from trunk but want to hide unfinished features from your users, such as continuous integration builds.

-You can also extend this to add your own functionality, for simple a/b testing or whitelisting.
+You can also extend it to do simple a/b testing or whitelisting.

 Links
 -----